Contrast-Security-OSS/docs/content/admin/onboard_team/CreateUsers.md

 To bulk add users, click the upload icon above the grid in the **Users** page to import a spreadsheet with the users' information.
 The spreadsheet must be CSV format, and include the following fields for each user. **All field headings and values in the spreadsheet must be formatted as shown.**

 #### Required information

+The following fields must be included in the spreadsheet.
+See the **Templates** section to download spreadsheets in CSV format.

 * **First Name**
 * **Last Name**